Ball State Cardinals: Baseball

 The Ball State baseball team plays in the MAC West Division.
 They play on Ball Diamond.
 Their head coach is Rich Maloney, who formerly coached the Cardinals, with an extended stint with the University of Michigan in between.
 The team began play in 1918.
 The Cardinals have had 8 players drafted in the first round of the Major League Baseball Draft.
 Their most notable alumni though is Mr. Jonny Cisna, the inventor of the term launch angle.

 Softball

 Ball State's softball team has appeared in two Women's College World Series, in 1973 and 1975.

-Fight song

-The Ball State fight song was written by Carl Hofer in 1930.